ibm-cloud-docs/assistant-data/language-support.md

 | **Spanish (es)**                   | GA |
 {: caption="System entity feature support details" caption-side="top"}

-**Note:** The {{site.data.keyword.conversationshort}} service supports multiple languages as noted, but the tool interface itself (descriptions, labels, etc.) is in English.
+The {{site.data.keyword.conversationshort}} service supports multiple languages as noted, but the tool interface itself (descriptions, labels, etc.) is in English.
 All supported languages can be input and trained through the English interface.

-**GB18030 compliance**: GB18030 is a Chinese standard that specifies an extended code page for use in the Chinese market.
+GB18030 is a Chinese standard that specifies an extended code page for use in the Chinese market.
 This code page standard is important for the software industry because the China National Information Technology Standardization Technical Committee has mandated that any software application that is released for the Chinese market after September 1, 2001, be enabled for GB18030.
-The {{site.data.keyword.conversationshort}} service supports this encoding, and is certified GB18030-compliant
+The {{site.data.keyword.conversationshort}} service supports this encoding, and is certified GB18030-compliant.
+{: note}

 ## Changing a skill language
 {: #language-support-change-language}